Vincentjonssonqi/astronomy-security/README.md

 //get creative
 AstroClass.setUserAccess(/*userId*/,{insert:true,remove:false,update:false,find:true});
-//set public access rights AstroClass.setPublicWriteAccess(/*userId*/,false);
+//set public access rights AstroClass.setPublicWriteAccess(false);
-AstroClass.setPublicReadAccess(/*userId*/,false);
+AstroClass.setPublicReadAccess(false);
 ```
 That would be swell right?
-In fact this is how you should write your class level permissions.
-The framework adds helper functions so that your code looks more understandable.
+In fact this is how you write your class level permissions in astronomy-security.
+The framework adds these helper functions so that your code becomes more readable and sexier.
 I only showed you the generic example as this is what is happening behind the scenes.